Dental Services: Helping Children Brush up on Oral Hygiene

 Because many students from low-income backgrounds don’t experience routine dental care, they may suffer from gingivitis and untreated cavities.
 Diets high in sugar, acid, and carbohydrates can lead to additional health problems, including obesity.

 Students also have a range of eating and snacking habits, and they may brush and floss at different frequencies.
 These types of factors affect their dental health, and sometimes, it’s simply a lack of knowledge that leads to health problems.

 “Many children from poverty may not have the right education about how to brush properly and when to floss,” Dr. Alston explained.
 “Dentists need to get a baseline and help them create healthy habits.”

 Some of these healthy habits include following a balanced diet.
-The Dental Services team is involved in nutritional counseling and suggest that youth eat self-cleaning foods such as apples, carrots and celery.
+The Dental Services team is involved in nutritional counseling and suggests that youth eat self-cleaning foods such as apples, carrots, and celery.
 They understand many students enjoy sweets, so they encourage them to eat sweets with a meal instead of snacking throughout the day.
 This gives the mouth a break and gives it a chance to get back to a healthy pH level.

-Many low income children also can experience dental anxiety, especially if they aren’t accustomed to routine care.
+Many low-income children also can experience dental anxiety, especially if they aren’t accustomed to routine care.
 The dental team recommends building a rapport with children and using friendly terminology to reduce fear such as ‘vitamins’ and ‘cleaning and polishing.’

 Showing the Long-Term Value of Dental Care

 According to reports, many families living in poverty visit federally qualified health clinics that accept Medicaid.
 While these clinics provide quality dental care, they also experience a high volume of patients – mainly patients who don’t have the ability to visit the dentist until they experience pain from a serious or chronic condition.

 “What amazes me is, young kids with chronic pain don’t usually realize what it’s like to be pain-free until after it’s fixed,” Alston said.